gitnjole/gitnjole.github.io/_projects/the-vault.md

 category: personal
 ---

-"The Vault" is a PHP-based website dedicated to preserving information about music samples, focusing on my own music.
-The project is crafted with pure PHP for the server back-end, complemented by the front-end components of Tailwind CSS.
+"The Vault" is a PHP-based website dedicated to preserving information on music samples, with a focus on my own music.
+The server back-end of the project is built entirely in PHP, with Tailwind CSS front-end components added.

-This project features Restful conventions with a custom built router and service container.
-In it's current state it is serviceable, but please see the 'Further ideas' section for my thoughts on the future of this project.
+This project uses Restful standards and includes a custom router and service container.
+In its current condition, it is functional; however, please see the 'Further ideas' section for my thoughts on the project's future.

 {% include figure.liquid loading="eager" path="assets/img/projects/the-vault.png" title="Main table view" class="img-fluid rounded z-depth-1" %}